Some suggestions...

 If you withdraw or are withdrawn from your course, your support will be stopped immediately and you may have to pay back all or some of the monies paid.
 You will also be liable for any outstanding debts to the College or third parties.

-Any kit, uniform and/or equipment provided should be returned to your learner mentor within 5 to 10 working days of your last date of attendance.
+Any kit, uniform and/or equipment provided should be returned to your Progress Coach within 5 to 10 working days of your last date of attendance.

 • What do I do if I am unhappy with the outcome of my application?